Abu Dhabi: Where Is The Market Going?

 Where is the Abu Dhabi market going?

 You can see the massive strides that Abu Dhabi has taken over the last 10 years.
-If those changes and improvements are anything to go by, we can surely expect continued improvements in the future and for setting up a new businesses here to become easier and (hopefully) cheaper.
+If those changes and improvements are anything to go by, we can surely expect continued improvements in the future and for setting up a new businesses here to become easier and (hopefully) even cheaper.
 In general, the various initiatives of the Abu Dhabi government, particularly Ghadan 21 and the Economic Vision 2030 are aimed at creating a strong, diversified economy which is easy to do business in and a healthy, safe and happy living environment for its residents.

 Attractive sectors in Abu Dhabi

 Whilst we are still awaiting the requirements for the activities identified for up to 100% foreign ownership, once implemented, if successful in attracting FDI, then I anticipate the foreign ownership levels in the specific activities increasing and more activities being opened up for increased foreign ownership.

 Abu Dhabi has been positioning itself as a culture & tourism destination.
 With recent announcements of an indoor snow centre on Reem Island and the much anticipated Guggenheim Museum, I am sure that other attractions will be developed and come online to make Abu Dhabi an even more attractive market to both residents and visitors.
 Other sectors which look key moving forward are AI, technology, space, aviation, health care and green energy.

 (Updated 13th September 2023)